Top 5 Cheap City Bikes for 2018: Good Urban Environment Rides

 If you're commuting around the city, you'll want your urban city commuter bicycle to have at least the potential to store small items.
 That means a rear storage rack, or a front basket, or both.
 Saddle bags are great too.
 It just makes sense to have somewhere to stash your jacket or groceries or briefcase or umbrella.
 The best bikes for city riding will have a built in rear luggage rack for pannier bags or what have you.

-Schwinn Network: A good, affordable city / urban bike
+Schwinn Network 3.0: A great, affordable city / urban bike

 A versatile, well-made city commuter bicycle

-Schwinn has a good reputation for producing affordable, good quality bikes, and this one fits that bill.
-The Network is a very flexible and fun bike that's perfect for city riding, and it's a great entry price for someone getting back into riding.
+Schwinn has a good reputation for producing affordable, good quality bikes, and this one fits that bill. , and it's a great entry price for someone getting back into riding.
 It's got an upright riding position and comfortable handlebars.
 It comes in a clean, urban-inspired style that will turn heads as you ride.
+The Schwinn Network 3.0 is a very flexible and fun bike that's perfect for city riding

 The frame itself is aluminum alloy, meaning this bike is lighter than you'd think.
 The Shimano 21 speed drivetrain with EZ-Fire shifters has just about the perfect gearing ratio for any riding situation in the city.
 The linear pull Promax brakes will stop you surprisingly well.
 I also really enjoy the classic yet modern style of the frame.
 It doesn't have an integrated rear bike rack, but you can easily add one.

-It's a fun and good-looking city commuter style bicycle, and it's available in a women's style step-through frame too.
+It's a fun and good-looking city commuter style bicycle, and it's available in a women's style step-through frame too, if that's your preference.

-Windsor Oxford: Among the best urban commuter bikes
+Critical Cycles Beaumont: Among the best looking urban commuter bikes

-If you're a fan of the classic bicycle look, you should definitely check out the Windsor Oxford.
-It's a three speed bicycle that has a lot of great features, and it's a wonderfully inexpensive city bike with some great urban riding attributes.
+.
+It's a seven-speed bicycle that has a lot of great features, and it's a wonderfully inexpensive city bike with some great urban riding attributes.
+If you're a fan of a classic bicycle look, you should definitely check out the Critical Cycles Beaumont

 Like many of the others I've featured here, this bicycle comes with a lot of accessories out of the box.
 It has integrated fenders and a chain guard, so you'll be able to ride in the rain without fear of mess from the wet pavement.
-It comes with a low maintenance 3 speed hub that's internally geared.
-3 speeds may not seem like much, but for commuting it's a good range (unless you live in a very hilly area).
-Besides, the simplicity of the drive train makes it operate smoothly.
+It comes with a low maintenance 7-speed rear derailleur.
+7 speeds may not seem like much, but for commuting it's an ideal range and should be more than enough for any hills you encounter.

-One of the best city bikes with tons of accessories included
+One of the best city bikes that's ready for your accessories

-This is another Schwinn, and it's a best seller.
-The bike is extremely well-rounded, and it's one of the few models that could handle a bit of trails as well as dedicated city riding.
+.
+The bike is extremely well-rounded, and it's one of the few models that can handle a bit of trails and dirt, as well as dedicated city riding.
+The Diamondback Clarity is a long-time favourite of mine, and it's a best seller

 Modern and fun, one of the best bikes for city riding

 Fun, fast and good looking, this is one of the top inexpensive city bikes for urban riding.
-Diamondback is a great brand too.
+Raleigh is a great brand too.

-Retrospec Siddhartha: A simple, single speed city bike for urban environments
+Retrospec Mars: An elegant, budget-priced 3-speed city bike for urban environments

 Sometimes the best city bike is the simplest

-If you're not looking for bells and whistles, you can always opt for a single speed or a fixed gear.
-They work really nicely if you live somewhere without a lot of hills.
+If you're not looking for bells and whistles, you can always opt for a single speed or a 3-speed.
+They work really nicely if you live somewhere without a lot of grueling hills.
 Single speeds have some real advantages: they're easy to ride, and require less maintenance.
 They also happen to be gorgeous to look at.
+Three speeds are equally excellent; they boast a similar clean chain line, and you can change gears at a standstill.

-The Retrospec Siddhartha is one of the best city bikes around because of that simplicity.
+.
 The frame is clean and classic, and it will accept most accessories easily.
 It's not a fixed gear, so you can coast down hills, and it comes with an integrate coaster brake, which is tons of fun to use.
+The Retrospec Mars is one of the very best city bikes around because of that simplicity

 The riding position is neutral and upright, so you'll see what's going on around you (and others will see you).
-It's a great bicycle for city riding because it's so technologically straightforward, yet you'll get tons of looks.
+It's a great bicycle for city riding because it's so technologically straightforward, yet you'll get tons of looks because of its gorgeous, classic appeal.

 City Bikes Versus Hybrid Bikes